rledford/pico-door/README.md

 Since this is a roguelike, movement is done one tile at a time. you can rapidly press  the same or different directions and the moves will be queued up - the player moves pretty quick so it’s very responsive (unless you just hold all directional buttons down at the same time for an extended period of time).
 Holding a direction will queue up movements based on how your input repeats presses when held, so it may continuously move or it might move once and after a delay move continuously.
 This games requires thought-out and deliberate moves to get the player to safe places, but there are some straight-always that, once you know the map, you’ll be able to just hold a direction (knowing how your particular input works when held) and not be surprised by the outcome.

+### Shooting

+When you shoot, your shots will travel in the direction you last moved unless a targetable object is within range, in which case you will shoot at the target.
+You can find upgrades to increase your auto-target range, fire rate, and damage.

 ### Enemies

 - **Eye** - A green goo thing with one eye that does light ranged and melee damage, and is easy to kill